United Kingdom·March - April

 Head torch or torch

-It is helpful for you to bring a head torch or torch.
+We do not operate the sauna in the dark however if you are attending early or leaving late in the dark it might be helpful for you to bring a head torch or torch.
 We do have lights, but it is best to have your own personal torch if you have one!

 We recommend simply doing the sauna what traditional sauna-ers have long done: nothing.
 Just sit there.
 Let your mind go.
 Do some reflecting while your thinking is still sharp; meditate when your mind starts going blank.
 Just be.